 Dr Connolly’s primary interest is coronary heart disease (CHD), its management and risk factors including PCI (angioplasty and stents) early detection and treatment.
 He is the Chief / Primary investigator of several international trials in CHD.

-Dr Ameenathul Mazaya Fawzy PhD, MSc, MB ChB, MRCP (pictured right)
+Dr Ameenathul Mazaya Fawzy MB ChB, MRCP (pictured right)

-Dr Fawzy undertook foundation and core medical trainin in the West Midlands.
+Dr Fawzy graduated from the University of Birmingham and undertook foundation and core medical training in the West Midlands.
 She has been working as a clinical research fellow alongside Professor GYH Lip, focusing on areas such as atrial fibrillation and atrial high rate episode, whilst also working on other mulitnational cardiovascular trials as a sub-investigator.
-She will embark on cardiology specialty training in the West Midlands deanery this September.
+She started cardiology specialty training in the West Midlands deanery this September.

 Dr Matthew Graham-Brown BSc, MB ChB, MRCP (pictured left)